KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-24-calling-functions.md

 In our driving instructions, imagine if one of the steps just said "drive" - that wouldn't be enough information!
 How far should we drive?
 That step requires more information: specifically, a distance.

 It's the same idea when we're writing code.
-Computers are very dumb, so they only know what to do what we tell them.
+Computers are very dumb, so they only know how to do what we tell them.
 When you ask a computer to jump, it's going to ask you: how high?
 We pass that extra information into a function via its **parameters**.

 We might write our driving instructions in code like this: